nl4opt/nl4opt.github.io/index.md

 # Metrics

-**Sub-task 1 (named entity recognition):** The solutions will be evaluated on their achieved micro-averaged F1-score:
+**Sub-task 1 (named entity recognition):** The solutions will be evaluated on their achieved micro-averaged F1 score:

 $$\text{F1} ={2\times P \times R \over P+R},$$